corylanou/go-swag/README.md

-# go-swag
+# Go Swag
-Go swag is awesome, here is a list of how to get more!
+Go swag is awesome, and you shouldn't have to wait for a conference to get more!

+Please add to the list of where to get all the Go swag!

 ## Free Swag